aklivity/zilla-examples/README.md

-    -p | --kafka-port     Sets the port used when connecting to Kafka                                         [string] -v | --zilla-version  Sets the zilla version to use                                      [default: latest][string] --auto-teardown  Executes the teardown script immediately after setup                               [boolean] --no-bootstrap   The script wont try to bootstrap the kafka broker                                  [boolean] --redpanda       Makes the included kafka broker and scripts use Redpanda                           [boolean] --help           Print help                                                                         [boolean]
+    -p | --kafka-port     Sets the port used when connecting to Kafka                                         [string] -v | --zilla-version  Sets the zilla version to use                                      [default: latest][string] --auto-teardown  Executes the teardown script immediately after setup                               [boolean] --no-kafka-init  The script wont try to bootstrap the kafka broker                                  [boolean] --redpanda       Makes the included kafka broker and scripts use Redpanda                           [boolean] --help           Print help                                                                         [boolean]
 ```